- Engineering & Development Services

 What is the difference between and ADU and a Finished Room above a Garage

 Accessory Dwelling Units (ADU’s) are “a separate housing arrangement within, attached to, or detached from a single-family home (not including townhouses or duplexes), which includes a kitchen and bath separate from those contained within the principal structure, and therefore functions as a complete living unit.”
 The Zoning Code currently defines “kitchen” as any room principally used, intended, or designed to be used for cooking or the preparation of food.
 The presence of a range or oven, or utility connections suitable for servicing a range or oven, shall be considered as establishing a kitchen.
 The meaning of “kitchen” shall exclude a bar, butler’s pantry, or similar room or portion of a room.
 ADU’s can be attached or Detached but must be permissible by your neighborhood covenants and Restrictions.
-Unsure if your neighborhood allows ADU’s please CLICK HERE.
+If you are unsure if your neighborhood allows ADU’s, please check with your HOA.

 A Finished Room over a Garage (FROG) is livable space that does not contain the presence of a permanent means of cooking or utility connections for cooking appliances.
 They can, however, contain a wet bar, microwave oven, bar or butler’s pantry.